Barthelmes History, Family Crest & Coats of Arms

 Another 65 words (5 lines of text) are included under the topic Early Barthelmes Notables in all our PDF Extended History products and printed products wherever possible.

 | Barthelmes migration to the United States ||+|

 European migration to North America began in the mid-17th century and continued unabated until the mid-20th.
 Many Bavarians made the long trip to escape poverty or persecution based on their religious beliefs.
 The chance for tenant farmers to own their own land was also a major drawing card.
 They settled all across the United States in Pennsylvania, Texas, New York, Illinois, and California.
 Many came to Canada also, settling in Ontario and the prairie provinces.
 Analysis of immigration records has shown some of the first Barthelmess to arrive in North America, and among them were:

 Barthelmes Settlers in United States in the 19th Century

-- Heinrich Barthelmes, who settled in Texas with his wife Ernestine Weimar in 1846
+- Heinrich Gustav Barthelmes, who arrived in Texas in 1846 aboard the ship "Flavius"

-- Michael Barthelmes, who landed in Texas in 1846
+- Michael Barthelmes, aged 50, who landed in Texas in 1845 aboard the ship "Neptune"

 - Walter Barthelmes (1913-1941), German Obermechanikersmatrose who served aboard the German Battleship Bismarck during World War II when it was sunk heading to France; he died in the sinking